LichunYang-geo/LichunYang-geo/README.md

 ## Hi there 👋

+## About Me
+I'm a third-year Ph.D. candidate in Geophysics at the Southern University of Science and Technology (SUSTech).
+My research focuses on advancing methodologies for earthquake location determination and focal mechanism inversion, with applications in seismic hazard assessment.

 <!--
 **LichunYang-geo/LichunYang-geo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.